 Aside from theatrical experiences with Chancel Repertory, he has appeared in the 700 Club playing the lead in a life story.

-Aside from weddings, birthdays, debuts, tinghuns (Chinese engagement ceremony) and anniversaries, Max has hosted events for the Women’s National Collegiate Athletic Association (WNCAA), Federation of Filipino Chinese Chamber of Commerce and Industries Inc. (FFCCCII), Globe Telecom, Anchor Land Holdings Inc., Megaworld Corporation, visiting Chinese dignitaries, United Architects of the Philippines (UAP), Association of Philippine Volunteer Fire Brigade, to name a few.
+Aside from weddings, birthdays, debuts, tinghuns (Chinese engagement ceremony) and anniversaries, Max has hosted events for Reader’s Digest (Singapore, Malaysia, Philippines), the Women’s National Collegiate Athletic Association (WNCAA), Federation of Filipino Chinese Chamber of Commerce and Industries Inc. (FFCCCII), Globe Telecom, Anchor Land Holdings Inc., Megaworld Corporation, visiting Chinese dignitaries, United Architects of the Philippines (UAP), Association of Philippine Volunteer Fire Brigade, to name a few.

 Added to his list of credentials was his performance in the 2008 Independence Day Show, held at the Philippine International Convention Center (PICC) wherein then President Gloria Macapagal-Arroyo was the guest of honour.
-Max was likewise tapped to be the host and performer for the wedding of international Chinese superstars Dicky Cheung (張衛健, Hong Kong) and Jess Zhang (張茜, China) in 2009; as well as the much anticipated and much talked about 2015 Balesin wedding of Philippine Senator Chiz Escudero and Philippine TV’s Sweetheart Heart Evangelista.
+Max was likewise tapped to be the host and performer for the wedding of international Chinese superstars Dicky Cheung (張衛健, Hong Kong) and Jess Zhang (張茜, China) in 2009; as well as the much anticipated and much talked about 2015 Balesin wedding of Philippine Senator Francis “Chiz” Escudero and Philippine TV’s Sweetheart Heart Evangelista.
 In the same year, Max was also part of the team of Rita Neri Event Planners who coordinated the wedding of the country’s Ultimate Multimedia Star, Toni Gonzaga and filmmaker Director Paul Soriano, and was tasked to be the voiceover emcee for the wedding reception program.
-In addition to the above, he recently hosted the surprise 18th birthday bash of “It Girl” Janella Salvador along with Robi Domingo.
+In addition to the above, he hosted the surprise 18th birthday bash of “It Girl” Janella Salvador along with Robi Domingo in 2016.
+Two years later, in 2018, he again performed his duties as an emcee at the groundbreaking ceremony led by President Rodrigo Roa Duterte, signalling the start of the construction of two China-funded bridges across the Pasig River.

 Apart from the aforementioned, Max regularly lends his voice for Corporate AVP’s, directs shows for organisations that require his expertise in events.
-These gave Max the chance to work with mainstream artists like Ms. Pilita Corrales, Lea Salonga, Jaya, Bobby Soul, David Pomeranz, Jose Mari Chan, Keith Martin, Kyla, Mark Bautista, Christian Bautista, Aiza Seguerra, Luke Mejares, Bamboo, Sponge Cola, Homer Flores, Carlo Aquino, KC Concepcion, Gabby Concepcion, Jonalyn Viray, Kaye Dacer, and many famous personalities.
+These gave Max the chance to work with mainstream artists like Sharon Cuneta, Pilita Corrales, Lea Salonga, Jaya, Bobby Soul, David Pomeranz, Jose Mari Chan, Keith Martin, Kyla, Eric Santos, Mark Bautista, Christian Bautista, Aiza Seguerra, Luke Mejares, Bamboo, Sponge Cola, Homer Flores, Carlo Aquino, KC Concepcion, Gabby Concepcion, Morissette Amon, Jonalyn Viray, Angeline Quinto, and many other famous personalities.

 “Being professional is the key, whether you’re doing it just for fun or you’re treating it as a job.”
 True enough, Max has missed bigger opportunities in favor of his commitments.
 There was a time when he had to give up a commercial for the popular Coca-Cola.
 Another time, he gave up a high profile hosting job in cooperation with the Department of Tourism, which will be shown on Cable TV all over China and the Philippines.
 All these for what?
 Wedding commitments!